-- 940.3 A1 A familiarity threat might be created as a result of an individual's long association with: - (a) The Assurance Client; - (b) The Assurance Client's senior management; or - (c) The Underlying Subject Matter or, in an Attestation Engagement, Subject Matter Information of the Assurance Engagement.
+- 940.3 A1 A familiarity threat might be created as a result of an individual's long association with: - (a) The Assurance Client; - (b) The Assurance Client's senior management; or - (c) The Underlying sSubject mMatter and or, in an Attestation Engagement, sSubject mMatter iInformation of the Assurance Engagement.

-- 940.3 A3 Factors that are relevant to evaluating the level of such familiarity or self-interest threats include: - The nature of the Assurance Engagement. - How long the individual has been an Assurance Team member, the individual's seniority on the team, and the nature of the roles performed, including if such a relationship existed while the individual was at a prior Firm. - The extent to which the work of the individual is directed, reviewed and supervised by more senior personnel. - The extent to which the individual, due to the individual's seniority, has the ability to influence the outcome of the Assurance Engagement, for example, by making key decisions or directing the work of other Engagement Team members. - The closeness of the individual's personal relationship with the Assurance Client or, if relevant, senior management. - The nature, frequency and extent of interaction between the individual and the Assurance Client. - Whether the nature or complexity of the Underlying Subject Matter or Subject Matter Information has changed. - Whether there have been any recent changes in the individual or individuals at the Assurance Client who are responsible for the Underlying Subject Matter or, in an

-Attestation Engagement, the Subject Matter Information or, if relevant, senior management.

-940.3 A4 The combination of two or more factors might increase or reduce the level of the threats.
-For example, familiarity threats created over time by the increasingly close relationship between an Assurance Team member and an individual at the Assurance Client who is in a position to exert significant influence over the Underlying Subject Matter or, in an Attestation Engagement, the Subject Matter Information, would be reduced by the departure of that individual from the client.
+- 940.3 A3 Factors that are relevant to evaluating the level of such familiarity or self-interest threats include: - The nature of the Assurance Engagement. - How long the individual has been an Assurance Team member, the individual's seniority on the team, and the nature of the roles performed, including if such a relationship existed while the individual was at a prior Firm. - The extent to which the work of the individual is directed, reviewed and supervised by more senior personnel. - The extent to which the individual, due to the individual's seniority, has the ability to influence the outcome of the Assurance Engagement, for example, by making key decisions or directing the work of other Engagement Team members. - The closeness of the individual's personal relationship with the Assurance Client or, if relevant, senior management. - The nature, frequency and extent of interaction between the individual and the Assurance Client. - Whether the nature or complexity of the Underlying sSubject mMatter information has changed. - Whether there have been any recent changes in the individual or individuals at the Assurance Client who are the responsible party for the Underlying Subject Matter or, in an Attestation Engagement, the Subject Matter Information or, if relevant, senior management. - 940.3 A4 The combination of two or more factors might increase or reduce the level of the threats.
+For example, familiarity threats created over time by the increasingly close relationship between an individual_Assurance Team member and an individual at the Assurance Client Information, would be reduced by the departure of the-that individual from the clientwho is the responsible party.